aepifanov/mos_mu/README.md

 - should be run on Fuel Master under root
 - supports only MOS versions: 6.1, 7.0 and 8.0.
 - supports only Ubuntu
-- all nodes should have access to the configured repos (mirror.fuel-infra.org by default)
 - doesn't start puppet which means that doesn't apply fixes which are in puppet manifests
 - needs manual restart for non OpenStack services (RabbitMQ, MySQL, Libvirt, CEPH and etc)
-- focused on only standard MOS deployment.
-If you have custom deployment schema please review playbooks
 - patches should have absolute target path

 Install